If you have questions about interstate adoption because you don’t want to be limited to prospective adoptive families in your state, we can help.

 Can you give a child up for adoption in a different state?
 Can someone from a different state adopt my baby?

-These are common questions for an expectant mother considering adoption to ask, and we think you’ll like the answer.
+These are common questions for an expectant mother considering adoption to ask, and we think you’ll like the answer: Yes, you can place a child for adoption in another state — you just need to work with the right adoption agency.

 Step 1: Find a National Adoption Agency